Review Archives and Special Collection's policies before you visit.

 Mahoney Music Collection is one of the most complete collections in the US pertaining to the violin and violin family of instruments.

-Richardson Collection includes the majority of the manuscipt collections focusing on South Dakota's cultural, political and economic history.
+Richardson Collection includes the majority of the manuscript collections focusing on South Dakota's cultural, political and economic history.

 USD Archives holds the records of the academic and administrative departments of USD as well as materials relating to the activities of students, faculty and alumni.

 The research materials in Archives and Special Collections are searchable through online finding aids, guides held in the department, and the USD catalog.